-Reserved locations returns undefined values and writes is ignored.
+Reserved location returns undefined values and writes are ignored.
 These registers are NOT EALLOW protected.
 The above registers are typically accessed regularly by the user.
+(2)

 Figure 4-12 shows how the various register bits select the various modes of operation for GPIO function.